 Mental health resources

-The website links and documents below provide some well-being/mental health resources you may find useful to share with your son/daughter, at any time and particularly during the current pandemic, a period of change, uncertainty and anxiety.
+The website links and documents below provide some well-being/mental health resources that young people, parents/carers and professionals may find useful at any time and particularly during the current period of change, uncertainty and anxiety due to the pandemic.

 The School Health Team provide some short videos with easy-to-understand messages on helping parents to support their children with resilience.